Mr-645/Assignment1/README.md

 The bubble display can only handle 5 mA per segment and 0.5 mA per segment provides adequate brightness.
 <span style="background-color: #FFFF00">`Datasheet is in appendix`

 For circit safety I put a potentiometer in series in the GND line (source pins of the mosfets).
-What I did was dial the resistance down to control the current flow (and thereby the brightness) until adequate brightness was achieved [the potentiometer resistance value is and the current flow was].
+What I did was dial the resistance down to control the current flow (and thereby the brightness) until adequate brightness was achieved.
+The pot resistance was 330 Ω.

-I put resistors in series for each anode (330 Ω) for extra safety.
+Initially I put resistors in series for each anode (330 Ω) but considered removing them once I installed the potentiometer, eventually I left them in for extra safety.

 For reliable performance I installed pulldown resistors on the mosfet gates (5.6 kΩ).
 The concern was with the potential for segment flickering during startup.